sammacfarlane23/react-meditation-journal/readme.md

 yarn run dev-server
 ```

 will start the app in development mode.
-Open [http://localhost:8080/]
+Open [http://localhost:8080/](http://localhost:8080/) in your browser to view.

 Live Demo [Here](http://meditation-journal-app.herokuapp.com/dashboard)